KevinKalathil/KevinKalathil/README.md

 I am currently a fourth year Computer Engineering student at the University of Waterloo seeking a four-month coop placement for Summer or Fall 2023 (May - August or September - December).

+- 🔭 I’m currently working @ Niche as a SWE Intern
+- 🌱 I’m currently learning Rust, trying to learn the language and work on some open-source projects that I have my eyes on

 Email: kkalathi@uwaterloo.ca

 <!--